TajkirHossen-14/MarkVault/README.md

 - Review a preview before explicitly confirming the import.
 - Skip invalid/duplicate URLs and commit large imports in chunks of 500.
 - Export **JSON** for full bookmark data, **HTML** for browsers, or **CSV** for spreadsheets.
-- Share selected URLs, titles and descriptions inside a compressed read-only link—no upload.
+- Share selected URLs, titles and descriptions inside a compressed read-only link – no upload.
 - Notes and visit history are not included in shared links.
 Share links are not encrypted.

 ### 🌐 Browser-Native Essentials